Obsessive-Compulsive Personality Disorder (OCPD)

 Because patients with obsessive-compulsive personality disorder need to be in control, they tend to be solitary in their endeavors and to mistrust the help of others.

-About 2.1% of the general population are estimated to have obsessive-compulsive personality disorder; it is more common among men.
+About 2 to 8% of the general population are estimated to have obsessive-compulsive personality disorder; it is more common among men.

 Familial traits of compulsivity, restricted range of emotion, and perfectionism are thought to contribute to this disorder.